hl2guide/combined-adblock-lists/README.md

 - Comments and duplicate lines are ignored and the list is sorted
 - The list is approximately 10MB in size
 - Python code runs on GitHub directly using GitHub Actions
-    - Updates every 4 hours, every day
+    - Updates every 3 hours, every day

 ## Testing v2

 I'm currently testing **v2** that uses threading and many workers to speed up the Python script.

+I also changed the frequency of generation from every 4 hours to every 3 hours.

 Item | Improvement
 ---------|---------